chocolateboy/gm-storage/README.md

 console.log(store.size) // 2
 ```

-Constructs a Map-compatible instance which associates strings with values in
+Constructs a Map-compatible instance which associates keys with their
-the userscript engine's storage. `GMStorage<K, V>` instances are compatible
+corresponding values in the userscript engine's storage. `GMStorage<K, V>`
-with `Map<K, V>`, where `K` extends (and defaults to) string and `V` extends
+instances are compatible with `Map<K, V>`, where `K` and `V` extend (and
-(and defaults to) the type of JSON-serializable values.
+default to) the type of JSON-serializable values.

 #### Options